Lincoln College Open Day

 We have responded to the workforce planning needs of ULHT across a range of apprenticeship frameworks.

 We have created an apprenticeship pipeline and workforce development scheme across Greater Lincolnshire to upskill the Trust's current workforce and recruit according to need.

 Their target is currently 139 apprenticeship frameworks within the next 12 months alone.

 "Lincoln College has supported the Trust with recruitment and training of apprentices for a number of years; the service helps us to engage with young people from across the county and we are incorporating apprenticeships as a route into many of our careers.

-"We offer apprenticeships in clinical and non-clinical areas such as pharmacy and finance, and we are expanding our apprenticeship programme through our Talent Academy to include many other role, providing career pathways for individuals wanting to join the health sector.
+"We offer apprenticeships in clinical and non-clinical areas such as pharmacy and finance, and we are expanding our apprenticeship programme through our Talent Academy to include many other roles, providing career pathways for individuals wanting to join the health sector.

-"Our apprentices provide us with a talen pipeline from which to develop the skills of our future workforce.
+"Our apprentices provide us with a talent pipeline from which to develop the skills of our future workforce.
 With skills being fundamental to any business, apprenticeships allow businesses to take a proactive approach to workforce planning and staff development."

 Our team at our Newark base reshaped IT curriculum to create a blend of classroom learning and full-paid work with KnowHow to create a talent pipeline for their ever-expanding workforce.

 KnowHow Repair Centre General Manager Damian Rodgers said: